-During my recent two-week TEXAS CHAINSAW binge I learned of the existence of this movie I’d never heard before.
+During my recent two-week TEXAS CHAINSAW binge I learned of the existence of this movie I’d never heard of before.
 It was written by Kim Henkel (co-writer of the original TEXAS CHAIN SAW MASSACRE, writer/director of part 4).
 It also stars Lou Perryman two years before he played the lovable loogie-spittin’ sidekick L.G. in TCSM part 2.
 (He was also assistant cameraman on part 1.)

 But this is not a horror movie by any stretch of the imagination, in fact if I was gonna compare it to any movie it would have to be CLERKS.
 Because this is a low budget, 16mm black and white slice of life movie about some regular people hanging out in a bar called The Alamo.
 It’s the last night before it’s gonna get demolished, and almost the entire movie takes place inside, in the parking lot, or at a house right across the street.
 (The opening scene is the farthest you get from the Alamo, it shows one of the characters driving to The Alamo in real time.)